 "The decision to send expeditionary forces to Syria marked a major turning point for Hezbollah, leaving southern Lebanon potentially exposed to Israel," says CFR's Robert Danin.
 "This move has left many Shiites in Lebanon worried that Hezbollah has overreached and forsaken its commitment to Lebanon in favor of its larger alliance with Iran and Assad's Syria."

 Israel is believed to have conducted multiple air strikes in Syria to destroy shipments of advanced weaponry to Hezbollah.
 The United States and the European Union have accused Iran's Quds Force, an elite unit of the Revolutionary Guard Corps, of providing material support to Hezbollah and Syrian forces.
-Israeli officials believe Quds Force commander Qassem Suleimani has traveled to Damascus to manage operations; there have also been media reports that Nasrallah is on the ground in Syria.
+Israeli officials believe Quds Force commander Qassem Suleimani has traveled to Damascus to manage operations.

 Where else does Hezbollah operate?